Case study

 Brand & Experience Audit

 Mapped every touchpoint — portals, mobile, emails, onboarding, public pages, and internal tools.
-Identified that the company had no cohesive visual identity and each surface had diverged into its own aesthetic.
-Evaluated what enterprise prospects, developers, and existing clients encountered at each entry point.
+The company had grown without a cohesive visual identity, and each surface had drifted into its own aesthetic.
+This work became the baseline for the new positioning and a clearer articulation of what the brand did.

 Identity, Visual Language & Public Pages